lonefelidae16/extra-sounds/README.md

 ExtraSounds a full client mod and has the following problems:

-* Since it’s necessary to communicate with the server to obtain the results, the sound is played regardless of whether the action succeeds or fails.
+* Since it’s necessary to communicate with the server to obtain the results, a sound is played regardless of whether your action succeeds or fails.
   - e.g.) When both Chest and PlayerInventory are full and trying to move the stack with
     <kbd>Shift</kbd> + Click.
 The stack will not be moved, but the sound will be played.
-  - e.g.2) Trying to place an item in a slot that doesn’t accept it, such as placing in the Result slot on the Crafting, Furnace, Brewing screen, and so on.

 ## 🛠 Development
 To build this project yourself, [follow the guide on the Wiki](https://github.com/lonefelidae16/extra-sounds/wiki).